The Crossroads of America

 In the City of Oklahoma City alone there are 12,647 miles of streets; a distance equal to driving from Oklahoma City to Valdez, Alaska.
 When combined with the Federal and State highways that criss-cross the city, residents are rarely more than 15 or 20 minutes from any destination in the area.

-Oklahoma City's newly-renovated and expanded Will Rogers World Airport is the primary commercial airport for Oklahoma City and the surrounding areas.
+Oklahoma City’s newly-renovated and expanded Will Rogers World Airport is the primary commercial airport for Oklahoma City and the surrounding areas.
 Located in the southwest corner of the city, it is easily accessible by interstate, freeway and major traffic thoroughfares.
-Six major carriers serve the airport (American, Continental, Delta, Frontier, Southwest, United) and provide 19 non-stop flights to 17 different cities.
+Six major carriers serve the airport (American, Allegiant, Delta, Frontier, Southwest, United) and provide nonstop flights to 19 different destinations.

-Two major lines provide most of the rail transportation in the Oklahoma City MSA: Union Pacific, and Burlington Northern & Santa Fe.
+Two major lines provide most of the rail transportation in the greater Oklahoma City Metropolitan Statistical Area (MSA): Union Pacific, and Burlington Northern & Santa Fe.
 The two major lines, together with short lines offering regional service, have more than 4,000 miles of track and provide a statewide railroad network connecting Oklahoma communities with other U.S. cities, markets, and ports.

 Passenger rail service is provided by Amtrak's Heartland Flyer, running its 418-mile daily round trip between Oklahoma City and Fort Worth, Texas, with stops along the way in Norman; Purcell; Pauls Valley; Ardmore; and Gainesville, Texas.